runck014/digital_mapping_course/README.md

   - Lecture Notes
   - Readings:
     - Baxter and Sommerville 2011.
 Socio-technical systems: From design methods to systems engineering.
 Interacting with Computers.
+    - Mumford 2006.
+The story of socio-technical design: reflections on its successes, failures and potential.
   - Lecture Slides
   - Lab
   - Activity